Health Insurance Re-enrollment What I need to know about renewing my health insurance plan.

 Do I need to report any changes in my household status, such as an increase in income, to the Health Insurance Marketplace?

 Certain life changes, such as getting a raise, moving, or a death in the family, may change the type of coverage you qualify for or how much financial help you can receive.
 You’ll need to report life changes to the Health Insurance Marketplace where you enrolled for coverage.
 For example, if your income has increased, reporting that change will reduce the chance that you’ll have to pay back money at tax time.
+And if you haven't updated your income information in two years, you may lose your financial help.

 Examples of life changes that could change the coverage and financial help you may qualify for include: